 College determines physicians acted in best interests of mature minor

-A 16-year-old male saw his family physician for symptoms of severe depression.
-In speaking with the patient the physician determined that the patient was mature and understood the seriousness of his symptoms and the need to address them.
-The physician referred the boy to an adolescent day treatment program where he was followed by a psychiatrist.
+A 16-year-old saw a family physician for symptoms of severe depression.
+Speaking with the patient, the physician determined that the patient was mature enough to understand the seriousness of his symptoms and the need to address them.
+The patient also requested that the physician not consult with his parents.
+The physician referred the patient to an adolescent day treatment program where he was followed by a psychiatrist.
 He was diagnosed with major depression and agoraphobia.
-After learning her son was undergoing treatment, the patient's mother filed a College complaint, alleging the physicians did not obtain her consent for her son to attend the treatment program.
-The College stated that the family physician and psychiatrist acted in accordance with the patient's instructions not to consult with his mother, and acted in the best interests of the patient and according to College practices.

 After learning her child was undergoing treatment, the patient's mother filed a College complaint, alleging that the family physician and psychiatrist did not obtain proper consent for her child to attend the treatment program.
 The College stated that, by complying with the patient’s request not to consult his parents, both physicians acted in the best interests of the patient and in accordance to College practices.

 Medical assistance in dying

 An exception to the general rules regarding consent to treatment is medical assistance in dying (MAID).
 To be eligible for MAID, the patient must have reached the age of 18.